chrisyoung/hecks-archive/README.md

 [![Code Climate](https://codeclimate.com/github/chrisyoung/hecks/badges/gpa.svg)](https://codeclimate.com/github/chrisyoung/hecks)[ ![Test Coverage](https://codeclimate.com/github/chrisyoung/hecks/badges/coverage.svg)](https://codeclimate.com/github/chrisyoung/hecks/coverage)

 # Hecks
-**Build scalable software that matches the language of your business.**
+**Use Hecks to build scalable software that matches the language of your business.**

-Hecks attempts to standardize the creation of domains in code so that generalized solutions can be developed to adapt to both drive and receive data from business domains.
+Hecks standardizes the creation of domains in code so that generalized solutions can be developed to adapt to both drive and receive data from business domains.
 Hecks describes domains using a small subset of the patterns described in the blue book.

 ## Usage
-PizzaBuilder is an overly simplified application built using Hecks.
+PizzaBuilder is an ridiculously simplified application built using Hecks.
 We'll use PizzaBuilder as an example for building a domain model standing up a resource server.

 ### Install
 	$ gem install hecks